 In order to adapt the most cost-effective method of conducting periodic review of the Group's internal controls, the Board engaged an independent consultant Elite Partners Risk Advisory Services Limited ("Elite Partners") to execute the internal control function.
-Elite Partners conducted an internal control review of the effectiveness of the Group's sales and receipts, purchase and payment, cash and treasury management and fixed assets management for the period from 1 April 2021 to 31 March 2022, according to the scope of review agreed and approved by the AC.
+Elite Partners conducted an internal control review of the effectiveness of the Group's sales, accounts receivables and collection; procurement, accounts payables and payment; and operating expenses and payment for the period from 1 April 2022 to 31 March 2023, according to the scope of review agreed and approved by the AC.
 Elite Partners responded to the AC and the AC was satisfied that the Company had addressed all deficiencies identified by Elite Partners.
 The AC reviews annually the adequacy and effectiveness of the Company's financial reporting system, internal control and risk management systems and associated procedures and has access to information necessary to fulfill its duties and responsibilities with respect to risk assessment and management.